-Janet M. Fuhrer
+President – Janet M. Fuhrer

 Ms. Fuhrer is a Past Chair of the CBA Professional Development Committee and a Past Chair of the National Sections Council (NSC), as well as the National Intellectual Property Law Section.
 During her two-year term as Chair of NSC, Janet Fuhrer served on the CBA Board of Directors, Finance Committee and National Council.
-Ms. Fuhrer is a Past Chair of the Strategic Planning Committee of the Ontario Bar Association (OBA) and continues to serve on the committee, as well as the OBA Membership Committee and she participates in the OBA Mentorship Program as a mentor.
+Ms. Fuhrer is a Past Chair of the Strategic Planning Committee of the Ontario Bar Association (OBA); she has served on the OBA Membership Committee and she has participated in the OBA Mentorship Program as a mentor.
 In her area of practice, Ms. Fuhrer is a Past President (2010-2011) of the Intellectual Property Institute of Canada and has held leadership positions with the American Intellectual Property Law Association.
 Janet is a frequent speaker and moderator at various IP conferences and meetings.
 In her spare time, she is an avid runner.

-Chief Executive Officer
+Chief Executive Officer – John Hoyles, CAE

 Mr. Hoyles has held numerous positions prior to joining the CBA, including: founding partner of Byck, Hoyles & Grant, Barristers and Solicitors; Acting Crown Attorney in Ontario; Chief Executive Officer and Executive Director of the GST Consumer Information Office; and Executive Vice-President and General Manager of the National Capital Commission.